econPreference/TermStructureModels.jl/docs/src/estimation.md

 max_ineff = (ineff[1], ineff[2], ineff[3] |> maximum, ineff[4] |> maximum, ineff[5] |> maximum, ineff[6] |> maximum) |> maximum
 ```

-Dividing the total number of posterior samples by `max_ineff` allows for the calculation of the effective number of posterior samples, taking into account the efficiency of the sampler.
+The value obtained by dividing the number of posterior samples by `max_ineff` is the effective number of posterior samples, taking into account the efficiency of the sampler.
 For example, let's say `max_ineff = 10`.
 Then, if 6,000 posterior samples are drawn and the first 1,000 samples are erased as burn-in, the remaining 5,000 posterior samples have the same efficiency as using 500 i.i.d samples, calculated as `(6000-1000)/max_ineff`.
 For reference, in [our paper](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4708628), the maximum inefficiency factor was `2.38`.